 How is the Vehicle Impounded or Immobilized?

-Many people think that they are required to have their car towed or place in an impound lot.
+Many people think that they are required to have their vehicle parked in an impound lot.
 However, other less expensive options are available in Hillsborough County for DUI cases in Tampa or Plant City, Florida, as explained below.

 Many businesses throughout Hillsborough County provide a service to meet this requirement in which they will come to your home with "The Club."
 As a standard security device, "The Club" is placed onto the steering wheel of the vehicle so that the vehicle can not be driven by the owner during the period of impoundment required by the court a DUI conviction.

-The fees these private business charge for this service can range from $100 for a 10-day impoundment to approximately $300 for a 90-day impoundment.
+These private businesses charge for this service.
+The price can range from $100 for a 10-day impoundment to approximately $300 for a 90-day impoundment.